rip2pac/eth_development/README.md

 ### Installing virtual blockchain environment:

-Modelling a full working blockchain envrionment is inefficient and unecessary.
+Modelling a full working blockchain envrionment is inefficient and unnecessary.
 Setting up an in-memory virtual blockchain envrionment is more appropriate for testing eth applications.
 Install a virtual blockchain called <b>testrpc</b>: